uedvt359/tcs-garr/README.md

                            List certificates whose expiry date is X days after now.
    --status {Valid,Revoked,Expired,Pending,Ready,Completed,Cancelled,All}
                            Filter certificates by status.
 Default is valid.
    --user [USER]         Filter certificates owner by user.
 Without arg (--user only) will filter for the logged in user.
+Use this if you have Approver role or Admin role.
+   --fqdn FQDN           Filter certificates by a substring in their Fully Qualified Domain Name (FQDN).
    --export              Export certificates to json file.
    ```